la2050/archive/_projects/2016/the-bilingual-scientists-engineers-mathematicians-and-innovators-semi-program.md

   coaching and technical assistance on how to conduct projects and experiments in the classroom setting.
 The program is unique in that is designed to dispel negative stereotypes about scientists (e.g., eccentric, isolated).
+Please explain how you will define and measure success for your project.​: >- The SEMI program aims to provide 1) a bilingual learning environment for all students to learn STEM in a culturally relevant manner in English and Spanish;
+  2) train all teachers on best practices for teaching bilingual STEM material,
+  3) provide technology to enhance student learning and teaching practices; and
+  4) to provide the next generation of global thinkers by incorporating STEM in a culturally relevant atmosphere beginning in elementary school.

+  PHF will partner with CSULB to provide formal evaluation of the program.

+  * Number of students participating in the program.

+  * Student gains (i.e., science interest, non-stereotypical images of scientists).

+  * Number of teachers trained on culturally-relevant STEM curriculum.

+  * Student test scores before and after program participation.

+  * Teacher and parent qualitative analysis of the program effectiveness.

+  * SEMI Program Tool Kit (to be replicated at other schools).
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Publicity/awareness
+  - Technical infrastructure (computers etc.)
+  - Network/relationship support
+  - Quality improvement research
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/the-bilingual-scientists-engineers-mathematicians-and-innovators-semi-program/skild-prod.s3.amazonaws.com/myla2050/images/custom540/9165635165741-team90.JPG
 organization_name: Patrick Henry Foundation